Program

 Nuno Santos, INESC-ID / Instituto Superior Técnico, Universidade de Lisboa

-BluePrint: Automatic Malware Signature Generation for Internet Scanning
+BluePrint: Automatic Malware Signature Generation for Internet Scanning [PDF]

 Kevin Stevens, Georgia Institute of Technology